walmartdigital/docker-101/labs/02-creating-building-your-dockerfile/02-creating-building-your-dockerfile.md

         #
         # We suggest using the major.minor tag, not major.minor.patch, since you can be exposed to security vulnerabilities
         FROM alpine:latest #Use official certified images or tested images avoid to let loose security constraints and keep it secure
+        # Declare your The WORKDIR directive in Dockerfile defines the working directory for the rest of the instructions in the Dockerfile
+        WORKDIR /myapp
+        RUN echo "Welcome to Docker Labs" > opt.txt WORKDIR folder1
+        RUN echo "Welcome to Docker Labs" > folder1.txt WORKDIR folder2
+        RUN echo "Welcome to Docker Labs" > folder2.txt
         # Important to establish a maintainer information with the creator or team creator in order to keep the tracking of releases
         LABEL maintainer=<Infinitus-tribe-email>
         LABEL version="1.0"